Rohit-Pati/portfolio/README.md

 - Perfect fits of the assembly parts.
 - Successful custom power transmission system development.
 - Successful operation and experimentation.
-- Observation of 360 degree thrust vectoring capability.
+- Comparison of the system in simulation and real environment.
 - Thrust direction observed to be always opposite to the eccentric point in case of four blades system.
 ![fig4](Pictures/Cyclorotor/Assembly_Draft.jpg)